The Best Snacks You Can Only Find in Canada

 When you’re crunched for time—or can’t be bothered to cook yet another meal—instant ramen is always there to save the day.
 While you can find hundreds of different varieties at any Canadian grocery or convenience store today, Mr. Noodles been a staple since the 1970s.
 In a matter of minutes, the contents of each square package combine into a hearty helping of flavourful noodles.
 Add in a soft-boiled egg, sliced pork belly and a sprinkle of green onions for a comforting snack that’s practically gourmet.

-Discover the most unique restaurant in every province.
+Discover the most unique restaurants across Canada.

 Maple Leaf Crème Cookies